 free -m

-Step 5: Making the Swap Partition Permanent:
+Step 5: Make the Swap File Permanent

 sudo echo "/swap swap swap sw 0 0" >> /etc/fstab